 Tips for Better Aging and Sleep

 If you’ve successfully resolved the problems that cause you to lose sleep, or if you don’t have any specific issues but still have trouble sleeping, there are many steps to help you get a good amount of quality shut-eye.
-The following tips are recommended for anyone who is looking to improve their quality of sleep:
+The following tips are recommended for anyone who is looking to rid themselves of lack of sleep and premature aging:

 - Stick to a regular sleep schedule